 Curl Corporation used to recognize the name problem on their Linux FAQ page, but as of September 2002, they seem to have removed it.
 The exact wording they used was:

-cURL is a cool, very useful utility for transferring files that was created by Daniel Stenberg and can be found at http://curl.haxx.se.
+curl is a cool, very useful utility for transferring files that was created by Daniel Stenberg and can be found at https://curl.haxx.se.
 Curl Corporation is the commercial producer of the Curl language, the Surge Runtime Environment, and the Surge Lab IDE.

 That 'Linux FAQ' by curl.com was once available at this URL: 'http://www.curl.com/html/products/linux_faq.jsp'